metafacture/metafacture-blog/content/blog/2025-03-10-fixing-memory-leak/index.md

 It is _one_ thing to discover a memory leak, but another thing to determine where the source of that leak _exactly_ is.
 I've to thank e.g. [Chris Braithwaite for his excellent blog post concerning Java memory leaks](https://medium.com/@chrisbrat_17048/java-memory-leak-investigation-8add1314e33b) to gain a bit more of the background of what a Java memory leak is.
-Very useful for me was the build-in profiler in Intellij IDEA.
+Very useful for me was the built-in profiler in Intellij IDEA.
 It not only has helped to plot the graphs (see above), to see at a glance that there indeed is a memory leak, but can also capture memory snapshots and profile the CPU usage, to find the problematic classes.
 It would show something like this: